FRANK CRANE ARENA

 2017 Arena Referendum

 In 2017, the City of Nanaimo held a referendum asking voters if they were willing to fund a new hockey arena for a Western Hockey League team.
 Unfortunately, the referendum failed with 80% voting against the arena funding plan.
-If the referendum had passed, the Kootenay Ice (now the Winnipeg Ice) would have moved to Frank Crane Arena in 2018 and played there until the new arena was built.
-Unfortunately the referendum failed with 80% voting against funding of the new arena.
-That large a defeat means it will be a long time before the WHL ever considers coming back to Nanaimo.
+If the referendum had passed, the Kootenay Ice (now the Winnipeg Ice) would have moved to Nanaimo in 2018 and played out of Frank Crane Arena until the new arena was built.
 Click here to view the original Nanaimo arena proposal